CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 3. I'd love your comments against this lecture.
 4. What are we doing well?
 What could we do better?
 5. We're about to pick up pace and code much faster.

+### 12 Member Variables To Hold State ###
+1. What member variables are.
+2. Why they are useful.
+2. Use member variables sparingly to hold state.